vfarcic/devops24/manuscript/06-jenkins-setup.md

     get pods
 ```

-The output should be as follows.
+The output is as follows.

 ```
 NAME              READY STATUS  RESTARTS AGE